Super Moon, Perth, Western Australian 14th November 2016

 Tree on the rock wall – Karijini National Park, WA

-This photo was taken at circular pool, Hancock Gorge.
-The tree growing out of the vibrant red rock wall captured my attention, it’s amazing that it can grow there!
-The sun was too bright on the left hand side of the frame.
-That is why, I waited a while for the sun to go down, until I can visualize the composition that I like.
+This photo was taken at circular pool in Hancock Gorge.
+As the sun went down the beautiful Pilbra colours of the white tree growing out of the vibrant red rock wall captured my attention, it’s amazing that it can grow there!

 F4.5 @ 1/320 s ISO 50 EF 16-35 mm L lens @ 35 mm

 A mirror like reflection on the water in Joffre Gorge at sunset, draws you into this idyllic scene.
-Karijini National Park is such a very unique and beautiful place the red dirt and the snappy gums trees add on to it.
+Karijini National Park is such a very unique and beautiful place the red dirt and the white snappy gums trees have a special feel to them.

 F11 @ .6 s ISO 50 EF 16-35 mm L lens @33 mm